-Northeast snow storm: Here's what you need to know
+Northeast snowstorm: Here's what you need to know

 -- Snowfall of this magnitude is not uncommon in March, but this storm has the chance to be historic.
 The greatest recorded snowfall New York City has seen in March was 16.5 inches, on March 12, 1888.

 -- Schools are closed in Philadelphia, New York City, Boston.
-Washington, DC public school districts said they would make a decision by 5 a.m.
-Tuesday.

--- New York state will be under a state of emergency at midnight, and 2,000 members of the National Guard have been called up.
+-- New York state is under a state of emergency, and 2,000 members of the National Guard have been called up.
 Virginia called a state of emergency as well.

 -- New Jersey Gov. Chris Christie declared a state of emergency, authorizing a response to the storm with all county and municipal emergency operations and agencies.